 P.O.
 Box 6808

-Please, contact Student Financial Services at (657) 278-2495 to verify if they received your scholarship check.
+Please, contact Student Business Services at (657) 278-2495 to verify if they received your scholarship check.

 Information can also be gathered from professional associations, business organizations, church and religious foundations or other special interest groups such as community service clubs.
 Each program will have its own deadlines and application procedures.